chimezdev/reverse-proxy-exercise/README.md

 # Overview

+This is a project on how to automate a microservice application deployment in a docker container using travisCI and Kubernetes.
+Creating a reverse proxy using nginx and also demonstrating hpa and health recovery of the kubernetes pods.
-This is a very simple, bare-bones NodeJS and ExpressJS project created for you to use with Docker.
+- This is a very simple, bare-bones NodeJS and ExpressJS project created for you to use with Docker.

+# Procedures to be added.

 ## Local Setup